SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/aws-lambda/python.md

 * Python version between 3.7 and 3.10
 * Lambda layers add permissions
-* HTTP Traces Source endpoint URL - To send spans from the instrumented Lambda function to Sumo Logic you'll need an endpoint URL from an [HTTP Traces Source](/docs/apm/traces/get-started-transaction-tracing/http-traces-source.md).
+* Sumo Logic OTLP/HTTP Source endpoint URL - To send spans from the instrumented Lambda function to Sumo Logic you need an endpoint URL from an existing or new [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp.md).

 ### Deployment